SRC="/metro/gifs/metro.gif">

 Entertaining though this mishmash of religious mythology, Eastern folklore and public- relations razzle-dazzle may be, it's rather less interesting than the story of Ching Hai revealed in the thesis of UC-Berkeley graduate Eric Lai.

 According to Lai's research, the Supreme Master was born Hue Dang Trinh on May 12, 1950, in a small village in Vietnam, in the same province which later saw the My Lai massacre.
-The daughter of a Vietnamese mother and an ethnic Chinese father, Trinh reportedly hung out with American soldiers as a teenager, and bore one a daughter.
 At 19, during the height of the Vietnam War, Trinh left home with a German doctor working for an international relief organization.
-Trinh's daughter later killed herself at 20.
 Trinh married the doctor, and the couple moved first to Britain and then to Germany.

 There, in 1979, she met a Buddhist monk whom she followed for three years until she was denied entrance to his monastery on the basis of gender.
 Trinh then moved to India to study Buddhism.
 It was here that she became a prize pupil of Thakar Singh, who had just splintered off from a Buddhist order, Radhasoami, to form his own sect, Kirpal Light Satsang.